BU-NU-CLOUD-F19/Big_data_platform-Spark-performance_acceleration/readme.md

 ## 1. Vision and Goals Of The Project:

+Shuffling could become the scaling bottleneck when running many small tasks in multistage data analysis jobs.
+In certain circumstances, data is too large to fit into memory, intermediate data has to keep on disks, which makes a large amount of small random I/O requests significantly slow down the performance of spark.

 Optimize the partitioning and shuffle algorithms in Spark, to perform more efficient I/O and shuffling.
 There is believed to be a significant opportunity for improvement in changing the I/O patterns so that large data files are read more efficiently from disk.

 * Research the current spark architecture/workflow
 * Provide an analysis of an existing project highlighting areas of possible improvements
 * Provide possible Spark performance acceleration strategies by optimizing the shuffle and partitioning algorithms.